Troubleshooting Theme Kit

 To provide Theme Kit with a file to update whenever you make a change, run the following command:

 If this file doesn't exist, then Theme Kit will create it when the first change happens.
 Then, on subsequent events, the file will be updated.

 The file is updated only after the request to Shopify has been completed, and not after saving the file.
-You can then provide the file path to your reloading program to trigger your browser refresh.
+You can then provide the file path to your reloading tool to trigger your browser refresh.

 The following section provides some solutions to common errors that you might experience in Theme Kit.